Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 ### Objects

-The Relayer uses a high performance key-value store, based on LMDB to persist all its objects and state.
+The Relayer uses a centralized high performance key-value store, based on LMDB to persist all its objects and state.

-All objects the have a _unique key_ (which MUST be a string) and a _value_ (where the value can be any data).
+All objects have a _unique key_ (which MUST be a string) and a _value_ (where the value can be any data).
 Objects are usually of two types:

 A **data object** which can contain any data.